rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/manage-tz-curl.rst

    }

 In the response, the ``id`` value is a unique identifier assigned to the configuration group.
-You need to include this value in configuration group client commands that require it, for example the ``configuration-attach`` command used to apply the configuration group to a database instance.
+You need to include this value in configuration group commands that require it, for example the ``configuration-attach`` command used to apply the configuration group to a database instance.